GooTechnologies/learn/tutorials/create/state-machine-new/index.md

 ---
 ## What is a state machine?

 An example of a state machine is the flag in the scene above.
 It has two states: *up* and *down*.
 A *state* is simply a behavior of an object at a certain point in time.
+Click the flag a couple of times to see the transition between the two states.

 Between the states, the flag has two *events* that make the *transition* from one state to another: *hoisting* and *lowering*.
 When the flag is in the *up* state, it is possible to use the *lowering* event, and when in the *down* state, it is possible to use the *hoisting* event.